asweigart/zombiedice/README.rst

 A simulator for the dice game Zombie Dice that can run bot AI players.

+Zombie Dice is a quick, fun dice game from Steve Jackson Games.
+The players are zombies trying to eat as many human brains without getting “shotgunned” by the humans.
+On their turn, a player will randomly select three dice from a cup of thirteen dice and roll them.
+The die faces are brains, footsteps, and shotguns.
+You get one point per brain, but if you roll a cumulative three shotguns, you’ve been shotgunned and get zero points for your turn.
+You can then decide to re-roll or pass your turn to the next player.
+If a die came up as “footsteps”, it’s used again if the player decides to re-roll.
+(The player always uses three dice for each roll.)
+Zombie Dice has a “push your luck” game mechanic: the more times you choose to re-roll the dice, the more brains you can get but the more likely you’ll collect three shotguns.
+The game continues until a player reaches 13 brains, and then the rest of the players get one more turn.
+The dice are colored green (brains are more likely), red (shotguns are more likely), and yellow (brains and shotguns are even).

-A full (but outdated) blog article explaining how these programs work (and the rules of Zombie Dice) can be found here: http://inventwithpython.com/blog/2012/11/21/how-to-make-ai-bots-for-zombie-dice/
+More complete rules for Zombie Dice can be found here:

+* `PDF of the rules in English <http://www.sjgames.com/dice/zombiedice/img/ZDRules_English.pdf>`_
+* `Animated Flash demo of how to play <http://www.sjgames.com/dice/zombiedice/demo.html>`_
+* `Instructables article with the rules <https://www.instructables.com/id/How-to-play-Zombie-Dice/>`_
+* `YouTube video of someone explaining the rules <https://www.youtube.com/watch?v=xodehimqCVs>`_

-This is useful for beginner/intermediate programming lessons or contests.
+This simulator is useful for beginner/intermediate programming lessons or contests.
 The API for making bots is simple, and it features a web UI for projecting a nifty display of the tournament as it runs.

 .. image:: screenshot.jpg

 Quickstart
 ----------

-First, you need to learn how to play Zombie Dice (this takes just a few minutes):

-* `PDF of the rules in English <http://www.sjgames.com/dice/zombiedice/img/ZDRules_English.pdf>`_
-* `Animated Flash demo of how to play <http://www.sjgames.com/dice/zombiedice/demo.html>`_
-* `Instructables article with the rules <https://www.instructables.com/id/How-to-play-Zombie-Dice/>`_

-Next, you need to create your own zombie.
+First, you need to create your own zombie.
 This is done by creating a class that implements a ``turn()`` method (called when it is your zombie's turn).
 The ``turn()`` method either calls the ``zombiedice.roll()`` function if you want to roll again, or returns to signal the end of their turn.
 The ``turn()`` method accepts one argument of the game state (documented later on this page).
 This class should also have a ``'name'`` attribute that contains a string of the player name.
 (This is so that the same class can be used for multiple players in a game.)

 The ``zombiedice.roll()`` function returns a list of dictionaries.
 The dictionaries represent the dice roll results; it has a ``'color'`` and ``'icon'`` keys, which have possible values of ``'green'``, ``'yellow'``, ``'red'`` and ``'shotgun'``, ``'brains'``, and ``'footsteps'`` respectively.
 The list will contain three of these dictionaries for the three dice roll results.
 If the player has reached three shotguns or more, this list will be empty.